How many comets were discovered by Jean-Louis Pons?

 independent

-discovered on 1822 May 12, by J. F. A Gambart, Marseille, France, idenpendently found by Pons on May 14
+Discovered on 1822 May 12, by Jean-Félix Adolphe Gambart, Marseille, France.
+Idenpendently found by Pons on May 14.

 X6